Kokshetau: Contemporary architecture

-Education
+Education and research

+Kokshetau is a major educational centre in Akmola Region.
+Kokshetau's education system includes institutions of all grades and conditions: preschool, general, special (correctional), and vocational (secondary and higher education), as well as others.
 Kokshetau is a regional centre of education and has a large number of educational establishments, including universities, professional colleges and gymnasiums (high schools).
 Primary and secondary schools in Kokshetau include state-run and private institutions.

-Pre-university education
+Secondary, primary and nursery

+Primary and secondary education system of Kokshetau includes: